Updated for the recently released LaunchBar 6.

 I’ve been using LaunchBar for nearly as long as it has been around on the Mac.
 It’s the first utility that I install on every new Mac; with LaunchBar installed, I can get on with everything else I need to do.

 LaunchBar has superpowers.
 It won’t give you the power to cloud men’s minds or climb the sides of buildings, but it will turn you into a Mac superhero.
 Anyone can master LaunchBar’s basic uses: launching applications, opening files, searching the Web, and more.
-But this book will teach you the five LaunchBar superpowers so you can work far more efficiently on your Mac.
+But this book will teach you the six LaunchBar superpowers so you can work far more efficiently on your Mac.
+Yes, six; if you had the previous version of Take Control of LaunchBar, you recall there were five superpowers, but the wonderful developers at Objective Development added a sixth superpower to version 6 of the app.

 Learn how to use LaunchBar to carry out nearly any Mac task more efficiently.
 To help you develop a mental map of all that LaunchBar can do, I explain LaunchBar in the context of its five superpowers — key LaunchBar techniques that no Mac user should be without.